Rob Liefeld: 2010s work

 The comment was met with criticism by industry professionals who pointed to the esteemed creators who had worked on the character that Liefeld was apparently calling "D-list" creators.
 Among these critics was Rich Johnston of Bleeding Cool, who pointed out that some of these past creators included Joe Kelly, Ed McGuinness, Joe Madureira, Gail Simone, David Lapham and Kyle Baker.
 Artist Dave Johnson, who had also worked on the character, referenced a video Liefeld posted on the Web a year earlier of him inking a comics page while driving, by saying, "Yes!!!
-I've been elevated to the "D list" of talent.
+I've been elevated to the 'D list' of talent.
 Thanks Rob.
 Now if I can only learn how to ink while driving a car."
 Then-Marvel Editor-in-Chief Axel Alonso also referenced other creators who had worked on Deadpool, including Gerry Duggan, Brian Posehn, and Tony Moore, saying, "Welcome to the D-list, @GerryDuggan @thebrianposehn @tonymoore!
 Howdy Doody just put your name on the list."
 Writer Rick Remender, another veteran of books featuring Deadpool, stated, "Lot of talented people you just called out as D-list.
 Might be a better way to congratulate yourself?"
 Liefeld defended his statement in subsequent tweets posted that day, tweeting, "Truth hurts.
 Did I miss the Brubaker Deadpool arc?
 The Millar Deadpool arc?
 The Loeb Deadpool arc.
 Get over yourself.
 The flip of my statement is that Marvel doesn't feature their prize talent on Dpool and the character does well-Mostly newbies, hence D-list".
 Liefeld stated that his point was that "heavy contract players" at Marvel such as Leinil Francis Yu, Steve McNiven, Arthur Adams, and Olivier Coipel did not produce regular monthly books featuring the character.
 On March 3, Liefeld apologized for his comments, saying, "As a parent I tell my kids it costs nothing to apologise, so here goes: I apologise and am truly sorry to everyone I insulted with my D-list comments.
 I said it and can't take it back."
-Liefeld stated that his original complaint was that Marvel tended to rely on new and unproven talent on Deadpool, and not to attack creators such as the then-new team of Brian Posehn, Duggan and Moore.
+Liefeld stated that his original complaint was that Marvel tended to rely on new and unproven talent on Deadpool, and not to attack creators such as the then-new team of Posehn, Duggan, and Moore.

 Liefeld made a cameo appearance in the 2016 film based on his most famous creation, Deadpool, which was released in February 2016.
 In an interview that month, Liefeld stated that he was working on the graphic novel Deadpool: Bad Blood, which was set for release later that year.
 In 2017, it was reported by Deadline that Liefeld was working with Akiva Goldsman and Graham King on a seven-figure movie deal for his Extreme Universe.